Terms & Conditions, the TL;DR version

 Acceptance & Payment

-To confirm your place on the walk, you’ll need to:
+To secure your place on the walk, you'll need to:

-Complete an interview with one of our facilitators
+- Complete a video conversation with our facilitators

-Pay a non-refundable deposit of US$500 within 7 days of acceptance
+- Pay a non-refundable deposit of US$500 within 2 business days of acceptance

 Once accepted, the remaining balance is due within 30 days.
 If we don't receive full payment by then, we may need to release your place to someone else.